 One of them was the Grand Duke Dimitri Romanov,

-A meeting was arranged in the late summer 1920 in Cannes.
+A meeting was arranged in the late summer 1920 in Grasse.

 Beaux presents different creations and Coco Chanel